 No one enjoys doing manual, repetitive tasks day in and day out, with little opportunity to contribute creatively to the business.
-The invention of so-called robots to take on this administrative burden has come as a welcome relief to people who crave more variety in their working day and less tedium.
+The invention of automated processes to take on this administrative burden has come as a welcome relief to people who crave more variety and less tedium in their working day.

-Automation doesn’t just make people’s work more enjoyable.
-It can also deliver significant benefits to your business as you save hours of manual work, reduce the amount of paper flying around, and achieve higher levels of accuracy in tasks like invoice processing.
+Automation doesn’t just make people’s work more enjoyable, it can also deliver significant benefits to your business.
+Save hours of manual work, reduce the amount of paper flying around, and achieve higher levels of accuracy in tasks like invoice processing.

 Here are five business processes that you should have automated by now: